swiftlang/swift-org-website/download/index.md

 #####  Repackaged Fedora RPM

-Can be installed the same way as the previous one.
-Just change the repository.
-Also this package is faster to get up and running
+Can be installed the same way as the previous one, and this package is faster to get up and running.
+Just change the repository like this:

 ```bash
 git clone https://aur.archlinux.org/swift-bin.git